What is agriculture explain?

-Cotton needs high temperature, moderate rainfall, two-hundred frost-free days, and bright sunshine for its growth.
+Cotton needs high temperature, moderate rainfall, two hundred frost-free days, and bright sunshine for its growth.
 Black soil is best suited for the growth of cotton.
-China, India, USA, Pakistan, Brazil, and Egypt are the leading producers of cotton.
+China, India, the USA, Pakistan, Brazil, and Egypt are the leading producers of cotton.
 It is one of the main raw materials for the cotton textile industry.
 In India, Maharashtra, Gujarat, Madhya Pradesh, and Tamil Nadu are the best major cotton-producing states.

 Cotton is the trade of ancient India.
 Mumbai is called the cotton polis city of India.
 The first cotton mill started in Mumbai in 1854.

 Jute is grown in the tropical zone of high temperatures, heavy rainfall, and humid climate.
 It is also known as the ‘golden fiber’.
-Alluvial soil is best suited for jute crop.
+Alluvial soil is best suited for jute crops.
 India and Bangladesh are leading producers of jute.
 In India, West Bengal, Tripura, and Bihar are major jute-producing states.

-Coffee is also a tropical crop, which needs warm and wet climate and well-drained loamy soil.
+Coffee is also a tropical crop, which needs a warm and wet climate and well-drained loamy soil.
 Hill slopes with tree shades are required for the suitable growth of coffee.
 Brazil is the largest producer of coffee in the world.
 Columbia, India, and Peru are the other main coffee producers in the world.
 In India, Karnataka is the largest coffee-producing state.

 Tea plantation needs moderate temperature, well-distributed high rainfall, well-drained loamy soil, and gentle slopes for good growth.
 Kenya, India, China, and Sri Lanka are the leading producers of tea in the world.
 In India, Assam, West Bengal, Meghalaya, and Sikkim are main tea-producing states.